-One day all children, young people and their families living with the effects of an acquired brain injury, will be compassionately supported and be able to access aspirational, intensive and seamless neuro-rehabilitation services to maximise individual potential.
+One day all children and young people living with acquired brain injuries, will be recognised, supported and able to access rehabilitation support that will maximise individual potential.

-To provide high quality and fully integrated Neurological Services to children, young people and their families and carers in order to:
+To provide high quality and fully integrated support services to brain injured children, young people and their families and carers to:

 In 1995 the Nolan Committee produced its first report and recommended that all public bodies adopt codes of conduct incorporating those principles.
 These standards have been widely adopted across a range of sectors as they complement other work on codes and practices, including the Code of Good Governance.
 As such the Trustees of MATRIX Neurological have agreed to adhere to the Nolan Principles.
 These are:

 "With support parents cope better so the child has a better recovery"

 "Families need to be properly supported as 'resilience' is key to delivering successful outcomes for children and young people."

 "There are problems with getting people into neuro-rehab.
 Those most in need are often those most excluded due to a lack of socio-economic resources."

 "Different 'experts' involved in paediatric neuro-rehabilitation come from different organisational cultures which causes conflict and has a negative effect on the outcomes for the child."

 "Rehabilitation interventions can lead to positive outcomes for children and their families if delivered in the familiar home environment and applied to everyday situations"

 "Children and young people have poor social competence post brain injury due to reduced cognition, executive functions, and emotional control.
 As a result they are twice as likely to have mental health issues in the future"